bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="Diagram of the structure of an HTML page." />
 </p>

 -   In <b>Module 3</b>, we are going to build slightly more complex Web pages using contextual selectors, IDs, classes and pseudo-classes.
 The idea is to combine some selectors together into one or more CSS rules.
-And thanks to the \"cascading\" part of *Cascading Style Sheets*, it won&#39;t be a problem to have multiple CSS rules competing for importance.
+And thanks to the &ldquo;cascading&rdquo; part of *Cascading Style Sheets*, it won&#39;t be a problem to have multiple CSS rules competing for importance.
 Even with multiple rules that apply to the same HTML tag, the browser will know how to make it look!

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 04. image of the css box model (04) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->